thomascamminady/dawum-crawl/README.md

 Find this repository on [Github](https://github.com/thomascamminady/dawum-crawl) or check out the [documentation](https://thomascamminady.github.io/dawum-crawl).

+## Data

+The parsed data from DAWUM is available as a `.csv` file: [Download](https://raw.githubusercontent.com/thomascamminady/dawum-crawl/refs/heads/main/data/dawum.csv)

 ## Development

 Set up the full project by running `make`.